Trial Management Conferences & Trial Briefs

 Prepare a Trial Brief

-The plaintiff, the party starting the claim, must file a trial brief (Form 41) at least 56 days before the trial date and serve it on the other parties.
+Unless the court otherwise orders, the plaintiff, the party starting the claim, must file a trial brief (Form 41) at least 56 days before the trial date and serve it on the other parties.
 The other parties must file their own trial brief (Form 41) at least 49 days before the trial date, and serve it on all other parties.

 Find the Form